Buy Food Now If You Can — This Is Exactly What Your Savings Are For

 Lower priority:

-If you have a healthy emergency fund (roughly 3-6 months of expenses), a stock-up grocery run isn’t touching that.
-You’re using additional savings — money you haven’t specifically earmarked — for something with a real, near-term financial return.
+A portion of savings exists to let you make smart moves in the present.
+If you have a healthy emergency fund — roughly 3–6 months of expenses — a grocery stock-up run isn’t touching that.
+You’re using additional, unearmarked savings for something with a real near-term return.

 Before you go: